benthecoder/blog/posts/proust.md

 - all books can do is provide us with desires, "That is the value of reading, and also its inadequacy.
 To make it into a discipline is to give too large a role to what is only an incitement.
 Reading is on the threshold of the spiritual life; it can introduce us to it: it does not constitute it"
 - dangers of books "instead of awakening us to the personal life of the mind, reading tend to take its place, when the truth no longer appeals to us as an idea which we can realise only bt the intimate progress of our own thought and the efforts of our heart, but as something material, deposited between the leaves of books like honey fully prepared by others and which we only need to take the trouble to reach down from the shelves of libraries and then sample passively in a perfect repose of mind and body"
 - good books can silence people
-  - "his combination of the utmost sensibility with teh utmost tenacity.
+  - "his combination of the utmost sensibility with the utmost tenacity.
 He searches out these butterfly shades to the last grain.
 He is as tough as catgut and as evanescent as a butterfly's bloom.
 And he will I suppose both influence me and make me out of temper with every sentence of my own"
   - "So sick of Orlando I can write nothing" - Virginia Woolf
 - "artistic idolaters combined literal reverence for objects depicted in art with a neglect for the spirit of art" - "a picture's beauty does not depend on the things portrayed in it"
 - "look at our world through his eyes, not to look at his world through our eyes"